alayor/alayor.github.io/_posts/2018-11-07-Code-Cleanliness-Ratio.markdown

-We can improve the CCR of our latest code by changing the variable name `inv` to `invoice`, resulting in &#x2211;DW = <b>9</b> which it would result in a CCR of `0.391304`
+We can improve the CCR of our latest code by changing the variable name `inv` to `invoice`, resulting in &#x2211;DW = <b>9</b> which would result in a CCR of `0.391304`

 ```javascript
 CCR = 9 / 23 = 0.391304